 After the excitement of our last meeting I wasn’t quite expecting Lucy to be as incredibly calm and relaxed as she was.
-Her bridesmaids rallied around her as her hair was styled and there started the wedding day surprises.
+Her bridesmaids rallied around her.
+Hair was styled and there started the wedding day surprises.
 Her bridesmaids held back the tears as they received gifts and read the accompanying cards.
-Lucy then received a wonderful bound collection of ‘letters to the bride and groom’, which required some serious breath control and hand flapping to read!
+Lucy then received a wonderful bound collection of ‘letters to the bride and groom’.
+This required some serious breath control and hand flapping to read!

 Around the room I noticed the details that would help make up the day.
 Custom coat hangers held the dresses, Pac man socks for the chaps, a diamanté head-piece, congratulations cards and champagne bottles all had their part to play in the day ahead.

-With the aid of the natural light streaming into the room I aimed to capture the essence of the morning’s preparations, the bridesmaids zooming round as they prepared, the busyness of hair and makeup artists, the sporadic appearance of family members, all set against the calm collected bride ‘in transformation’
+With the aid of the natural light streaming into the room I aimed to capture the essence of the morning’s preparations.
+The bridesmaids zoomed round as they prepared.
+The busyness of hair and makeup artists, the sporadic appearance of family members, all set against the calm collected bride ‘in transformation’

 Delightful floral scents had started to drift into the building.
 Downstairs in the cool of the hallway lay the glorious creations of Rose Cottage Florists.
 In keeping with the soft pastels and countryside themes of the day they had created some stunningly unique wedding bouquets and button holes.

-Back upstairs the last of Lucy’s makeup was being styled and her bridesmaids donned their gorgeous Grecian dresses.
-Lucy’s floral diamante head-piece was incorporated into her incredible hair and it was time for her to be helped into her beautiful wedding dress.
+Back upstairs the last of Lucy’s makeup was being styled.
+Her bridesmaids donned their gorgeous Grecian dresses.
+Lucy’s floral diamanté head-piece was incorporated into her incredible hair.
+Finally it was time for her to be helped into her beautiful wedding dress.

-Outside in the hot sun a wonderfully decorated VW split screen camper van from Vinnies Vintage Vehicles (one of our recommended wedding suppliers) arrived to transport the girls to the Tithe Barn wedding venue (not to be confused with the Tithe Barn in Symondsbury), where Darren and the guests were waiting expectantly.
+Outside in the hot sun a wonderfully decorated VW split screen camper van from Vinnies Vintage Vehicles (one of our recommended wedding suppliers) arrived to transport the girls to the Tithe Barn wedding venue (not to be confused with the Tithe Barn in Symondsbury).
+Here Darren and the guests were waiting expectantly.